Barling Police say goodbye to loyal friend, fellow officer, K-9 Alamo

 Alamo was a strong-willed dog with an excellent work ethic.

-Chief Spells said, “Our officers felt more confident with K-9 Alamo and safer as well.”
+Captain White says, “Our officers felt more confident with K-9 Alamo and safer as well.”

 The loss hasn’t been easy on BPD officers, but none have taken it harder than Alamo’s handler, Officer Mayhugh.

 Alamo worked with Officer Mayhugh and lived with him too.
-“The two of them were together 24/7,” said Chief Spells.
+“The two of them were together 24/7,” according to Captain White.

 Alamo always enjoyed working and wanted to please his handler.